Jameskirwa/Meal-tracker/README.md

 * Typescript(Angular)
 ## BDD
 ### Business Logic
-This application allows creation of quotes and publisher.It also takes the names of the quotes publisher.It also allows voting of quotes whether they are inspirational or not.The application also shows the number of days that has passed since published date.
+This application allows meal tracking  where the user gets to keep track of the food they consume in each day.The user inputs the name of food,description and calories consumed.The user can then add them to the list.You can view the list according to calories consumed and given permissions to edit and delete.
 ## User Interface Logic
 The user interface is a one page website that has an input section for creating new quote,date and name of publisher.The user can enter their names as authors of the quote,the quote itself and the date of submission.They then click on the button add quote for it to be added to the quotes section.
 ## Support and contact details